analytixncs/naviga-analytics-docs/docs/informer/informer-sample-reports.md

 sidebar_label: Informer Sample Reports
 ---

-## AD Internet Orders - Base Revenue Report
+## AD Internet Orders Base Revenue Report

 This is a great starter for Revenue reports based on the AD Internet Orders mapping.

+:::info Download Bundle

+This is a "starter" dataset that is great for most revenue reports.

+**<a  target="_blank"  href="/downloads/naviga-ad-internet-orders-starter.tgz">AD Internet Orders Starter</a>**

+:::

 It includes

-- Net Revenue - Both local and foreign amounts
+- Net/Gross Revenue - Both local and foreign amounts
-- Rep Revenue - Both local and foreign amounts
+- Rep/Gross Revenue - Both local and foreign amounts
 - GL Codes - Based on the overrides in your product setup
 - Other needed fields

-:::note Download Bundle

-starter

-**<a  target="_blank"  href="/downloads/naviga-ad-internet-orders-starter.tgz">AD Internet Orders Starter</a>**

-:::
+To calculate the Revenue Amounts it uses the [calculateLineAmounts](informer-saved-functions#calculatelineamounts---usage) saved function.

+To calculate the Rep Revenue Amounts it uses the [calculateRepAmounts](informer-saved-functions#calculaterepamounts---usage) saved function.

+The GL codes uses the logic detailed in the documentation -> [GL Code Logic](informer-mappings-ad-internet-orders#gl-codes-in-ad-internet-orders)

 ## GEN Security File Report